Learning and simulating bosonic systems via finite-energy locality: Trotter-Kato product formula

 \section{Trotter-Kato product formula}

-For our protocol, we assumed access not just to the evolution under the unknown Hamiltonian, but rather to an evolution with added engineered dissipation.
-In this section, we justify access to this overall dissipative evolution by verifying that it can be well approximated in terms of products of short-time single Hamiltonian evolution and short-time single dissipation via Trotter-Kato's product formula.
-This is the content of the following result.
-Here, we recall that (see \eqref{eq:sum-sobolev-operator})
+In the previous section, we obtained information propagation bounds for general Hamiltonians and Lindbladians.
+Next, we discuss a Trotter-Kato scheme to construct the generator presented in \Cref{ex:reg-hamiltonian}, which is a fundamental step in one of our protocols.
+For this, we assume access not only to the evolution under the unknown Hamiltonian (see \Cref{ex:general-hamiltonian}), but also to an evolution with added engineered photon dissipation (see \Cref{ex:reg-hamiltonian}).
+The Trotter-Kato scheme justifies access to this overall dissipative evolution by verifying that it can be well approximated in terms of a Trotter-product formula.
+First, we recall \Cref{eq:sobolev-young-inequality}